Acidic Seas: How Carbon Dioxide

 Excess heat is not limited to the air.
 Ocean temperatures have also increased, which affects coral reefs around the world.
 When water becomes too warm, corals can become stressed, and they expel the symbiotic algae living in their tissues.
 Without the algae, the coral loses its major source of food, turns white or very pale, and is more susceptible to disease.

 Carbon dioxide’s effects on the ocean go beyond warming, though.
 The ocean has dissolved a lot of carbon dioxide, which keeps it out of the atmosphere.
 But as the concentration of carbon dioxide in the atmosphere increases, even more is added to the ocean, and it changes the water’s chemistry.
 As shown in the first equation above, gaseous carbon dioxide dissolves in ocean surface water to produce aqueous carbon dioxide.
-Carbon dioxide reacts with the water molecules and releases hydrogen ions, increasing the pH.
+Carbon dioxide reacts with the water molecules and releases hydrogen ions, lowering the pH.

 1. CO2(g) ⇔ CO2(aq)